Pamela Anderson: Entertainment career

-Dancing with the Stars around the world

 Anderson was a contestant on the tenth season of Dancing with the Stars, partnered with professional dancer Damian Whitewood.
 The season premiered on March 22, 2010.
 Anderson was eliminated after seven weeks.
 She also took part in the 15th season all-star edition in 2012 with Tristan MacManus.
 Anderson and MacManus were eliminated in the first week of competition.

 In May 2011, she was a contestant on the Bailando 2011 (Argentina), partnered with professional dancer Damian Whitewood.
 She left the competition after 4 weeks.